NSAIDs Exacerbated Respiratory Disease (N-ERD)

 Acetaminophen, meloxicam, nimesulide, selective COX-2 inhibitors (celecoxib, rofecoxib)

 Group C: NSAIDs well tolerated by all hypersensitive patients*

 new selective COX-2 inhibitors (etoricoxib, pavocoxib)

 *Single cases of hypersensitivity have been reported

-TABLE 2: Potential indications for aspirin desensitization in aspirin hypersensitive asthmatics
+TABLE 2: Indications for treatment with aspirin after desensitization (ATAD) in N-ERD patient

 - Samter M. Beers RF.
 Intolerance to aspirin: Clinical Studies and consideration of its pathogenesis.
 Ann Intern Med 1968;68:875-883.